-2.16.44 MATOMO\URL
+2.16.53 MATOMO\URL

 Full URL (including trailing slash) of a Matomo (formerly Piwik) installation you want to use to track Weblate use.
-For more info about Matomo, see https://matomo.org/>.
+Please check https://matomo.org/ for more details.

 Hint: This integration does not support the Matomo Tag Manager.